Galapagos Penguin Facts

-The Galapagos Penguin, Spheniscus mendiculus, is not only adorable, they also remain quite unique.
-They happen to be the only penguin found north of the equator.
+- Firstly, the Galapagos Penguin, Spheniscus mendiculus, is not only adorable, it also remains quite unique.
+This occurs because it happens to be the only penguin found north of the equator.

-They constitute a variety of banded penguin that has the ability to survive in its endemic range due to a specific combination of environmental factors: two cold ocean currents meet near their habitat.
+- It constitutes a variety of banded penguin that has a unique ability to survive in its endemic range.
+This is due to a specific combination of environmental factors.
+Two cold ocean currents actually meet near its habitat.

-Therefore, these highly resilient creatures survive by spending the majority of their time in the cool water.
+- Therefore, this highly resilient creature survives by spending the majority of its time in the cool water.

 Galapagos Penguin Physical Description

-The Spheniscus mendiculus ranks as a diminutive variety of penguin.
+The Galapagos Penguin ranks as a quite diminutive variety of penguin.
 The adults only average about 19 in (49 cm) in length.
-Their weight rarely exceeds 5.5 lb (2.5 kg).
+In addition, its weight rarely exceeds 5.5 lb (2.5 kg).

-In fact, the Galapagos Penguin remains the second smallest of all related species that humans know of.
+In fact, this beautiful penguin remains the second smallest of all related species known to man.

-Like many of the other types of flightless birds known, they display sexual dimorphism.
+Also, like many of the other types of flightless birds known, it displays sexual dimorphism.
 In this animal, this involves the females being slightly smaller in size than the males.

 Galapagos Penguin Distribution, Habitat, and Ecology

-Not surprisingly, the endemic habitat range of the Spheniscus mendiculus also remains restricted to a portion of the Galapagos Islands.
-Currently, fewer than 1,000 breeding pairs of this animal, which mates for life, are known to exist.
+Not surprisingly, the endemic habitat range of the Galapagos Penguin also remains restricted.
+It only lives in a portion of the Galapagos Islands.
+Currently, fewer than 1,000 breeding pairs of this animal, which mates for life, appear to exist.

-In fact, this makes them the rarest of all species of penguin that we know of.
+In fact, this makes it the rarest of all species of penguin currently known to science.

-They make their nests within 160 ft (50 m) of the water and lay their eggs are in caves or crevices, to protect them from the sun.
+Individuals make their nests within 160 ft (50 m) of the water and lay their eggs in caves or crevices, to protect them from the sun.

-Principle predators include snakes, hawks, sharks, sea lions, and fur seals.
-Though under legal protection, the bird occasionally becomes trapped in fishing nets.
+Further, its principle predators include snakes, hawks, sharks, sea lions, and fur seals.
+Finally, though under legal protection, the bird occasionally becomes trapped in fishing nets.